Christ-Mind-Teachings/cmi-ftcm/_book2/chap09.md

 out constantly in your mind as if the past were happening now.
 The ego is the source of the inner process of thought that dominates your awareness.
 It will never speak truthfully to you, being itself an illusion.
-Yet its constant activity convinces you that it􀀲 you.
+Yet its constant activity convinces you that it is you.
 Thus has the belief arisen that egoic thoughts are your thoughts, that you are thinking them.

 Let the Holy Spirit help you be continuously aware of the activity of your